Has Anybody Seen My Gal (film)

-Has Anybody Seen My Gal? is a 1952 American comedy film distributed by Universal-International, directed by Douglas Sirk, and stars Piper Laurie, Rock Hudson, Charles Coburn, and Gigi Perreau.
-It is loosely based upon the Eleanor Porter novel Oh Money!
-Money!.
-Set in the 1920s, the film leans heavily on period detail, such as flappers, the Charleston and raccoon coats.
-It is named for the jazz song "Has Anybody Seen My Gal?" which was a hit for The California Ramblers during the 1920s.
-Though the song is sung during the movie, its lyrics have no particular relation to the plot.
+Has Anybody Seen My Gal [sic] is a 1952 American comedy film directed by Douglas Sirk and starring Piper Laurie, Rock Hudson, Charles Coburn and Gigi Perreau.
+It is loosely based on the 1918 novel Oh Money!
+Money! by Eleanor H. Porter.
+The film leans heavily on period detail from the 1920s, such as flappers, the Charleston and raccoon coats.
+It is named after the jazz song "Has Anybody Seen My Gal?", which was a hit for the California Ramblers during the 1920s.
+Although the song is sung during the film, its lyrics have no particular relation to the plot.

 Plot

-In 1928, aging and lonely New York millionaire Samuel Fulton (Charles Coburn) decides to leave his fortune to the family of the late Millicent Blaisdell, the only woman he has ever been in love with, but did not love him back.
-Samuel explains to his lawyer Edward Norton (Frank Ferguson) that losing Millicent inspired him to become a wealthy businessman.
-Fearing the family will spend the money unwisely, he decides to visit them in their small Vermont town, renting a room in their house under the alias John Smith.
+In 1928, aging and lonely Tarrytown, New York millionaire Samuel Fulton decides to leave his fortune to the family of the late Millicent Blaisdell, the only woman whom he has ever loved, although she did not love him in return.
+Samuel explains to his lawyer Edward Norton that losing Millicent motivated him to become a wealthy businessman.
+When Norton fears that the family will spend the money unwisely, Samuel visits them in the small town of Hilverton, Vermont, renting a room in their house under the alias John Smith.

-Roberta, the youngest daughter, (Gigi Perreau) wastes no time in making him feel welcome.
+Although the family is initially reluctant to accept Samuel, the youngest daughter Roberta makes him feel welcome.
 He notices that the Blaisdells are a happy family who, although poor, are proud of their background.
-Father Charles (Larry Gates) has taught the family not to value materialistic products.
-Nevertheless, mother Harriet (Lynn Bari) wishes for her daughter Millicent "Millie" (Piper Laurie) to marry Carl Pennock (Skip Homeier), a wealthy, snobbish young man who can buy Millie everything that Harriet never had.
-Millie, however, is not keen on Carl and prefers to marry local soda jerk Dan Stebbins (Rock Hudson).
+Charles, the father, has taught the family not to prioritize material possessions, while mother Harriet wishes for her daughter Millie to marry Carl Pennock, a wealthy, snobbish man who can buy Millie everything that Harriet never had.
+Millie is not interested in Carl and prefers to marry Dan Stebbins, a soda jerk in Charles' drugstore.

-One night, Millie and Dan announce their engagement, which upsets Harriet.
-Shortly after, Norton arrives, announcing that the family has inherited $100,000 from an unknown man.
-The family immediately gives up their humble life for the upper-class lifestyle.
-The oldest son Howard (William Reynolds) immediately starts gambling and lands in debt, which prompts Samuel to help him.
-Meanwhile, Dan, feeling he can never live up to Millie's expectations, breaks off their engagement.
-Afterwards, Millie reluctantly starts dating Carl again, under the pressure of her mother.
+Millie and Dan announce their engagement, which upsets Harriet.
+Shortly afterward, Norton arrives, announcing that the family has inherited $100,000 from an anonymous benefactor.
+The family immediately abandons their humble life for the upper-class lifestyle.
+After Harriet declares that Dan will not be able to financially support Millie, Dan cancels their engagement, and Millie is forced to date Carl again.
+As the family moves into a lavish mansion, Harriet tells Samuel that he must leave, and Charles begrudgingly sells his store.